 The Council policy on Governance and Appointments of Boards, Commissions and Committees (CP2016-03) provides more information on the appointment process.

 Most positions are volunteer and unpaid.
-Mid-term resignations are typically filled from the applicants applications collected in the annual recruitment.
+Mid-term resignations are typically filled from other applicants applications collected throughout the annual recruitment.

 If you are experiencing issues accessing the online application, please email BCCadministration@calgary.ca or call 403-268-5861.

 Appointments are made in three steps:

 - The applications to each BCC are reviewed by the Chair and other members as required.
 Submissions are compared to the skill gaps within that BCC.
 Applicants may be asked to participate in a screening process focused on qualifications.

 - The Nominations Committee considers the applications received, along with a short list recommended by the BCC.